-As a matter of fact, Hard chrome plating is one of the most reliable and widely used metal plating processes in the industry.
-To that end, this plating is typically used to help resistance to abrasion and corrosion, industrial chrome also helps improve a part’s wear.
+As a matter of fact, Hard chrome plating is one of the most reliable and widely used finishing processes in the industry.
+To that end, this plating is typically used to help resist abrasion and corrosion.
+Additionally, industrial hard chrome also helps improve a part’s wear.

-Chrome plating is generally used in offering deposit thicknesses of >0.1 mil, and up to 20 mils or more.
+Chrome plating generally offers deposit thicknesses of >0.1 mil, and up to 20 mils or more.

-Techmetals application of hard chrome provides moderate corrosion and oxidation protection for the coated substrate.
-It is especially effective when applied to the cavities of molds, dies, tools and other components where abrasive resins are processed.
+By and large, the application of hard chrome provides moderate corrosion and oxidation protection for the coated substrate.
+Also, it is especially effective when applied to the cavities of molds, dies, tools and other components where the processing of abrasive resins exist.

-Consider Techmetals for chrome repair or salvaging older parts, molding dies, aircraft engine parts and more.
+Consider Techmetals for your industrial hard chrome repair or salvaging of older parts, molding dies, aircraft engine parts and more.

 - Wear Resistance

 QQ-C-320, AMS-QQ-C-320, AMS 2460, AMS 2406, MIL-STD-1501, ASTM B 177

 Since it becomes a part of the metal itself and will not chip, peel, crack or flake — Armatech is a popular coating.
 When run through standard bend tests, it continues to resist these issues as well.